 Traveling to Baliuag Bulacan Province Philippines – Things to do

 Getting around: Ideally you have to ride in a single motorcycle or bicycle to be able to go around Baliuag, Bulacan as taxis and public jeepneys do not have route within Baliuag.
-But there is a jeepney service if you go outside Baliuag to other Bulacan provinces like Pulilan, Plaridel, San Rafael, Malolos, Meycauayan.
+But there is a jeepney service if you go outside Baliuag to other Bulacan provinces like Pulilan, Plaridel, San Rafael, Angat, Bustos, Meycauayan.

 If you do not own a private vehicle, you will have to hire a tricycle and pay Php 25.00-50.00 each ride within Baliuag area depends on distance (as of 2019 fare).
 The tricycle can carry up to three-four passengers.